tomwillfixit/blog/_posts/2017-01-08-just-in-time.md

 Test Infrastructure as code and test resource requirements should also be located alongside the service code.

-## Benefits of Test Instructure as code
+## Benefits of Test Infrastructure as code

 - Reduces drift between local testing environments and those used as part of CI/CD
 - Better visibility into how test environments are configured